The64thGamer/cheeseepedia/content/wiki/Manchester, NH (1525 S Willow St).md

 In September 2023, Manchester started its 2.0 remodel.
 The Studio C Beta stage was removed and replaced with a Dance Floor and Video Wall, making the Dance Floor the only stage type in New Hampshire.

 In April 2024, according to Chuck E. Cheese CEO David Mckillips on Instagram, Manchester, along with [Everett, MA]({{< ref "wiki/Everett, MA (29 Mystic View Rd).md" >}}), were confirmed to get Trampoline Zones.
 It is expected to be installed and ready to go by May 4th.

+##Trivia##
+- This location has the 2.0 PTT Logo, like Northridge's, its not at the front of the store though, it is at the Back (?)
+- This location also has the 'Make Magic' Sign even after the 2.0 remodel

 ##Animatronics##
 {| class='wikitable'